 Taking into account the above and our own testing of products, our current picks for best charcoal toothpaste are Beverly Hills Formula Perfect White Black (view it here on Amazon) and Curaprox Black is White (view on Amazon).

 Both of these have been openly endorsed by dental professionals to some extent, which we cover in more detail below.
 Again, this isn’t necessarily a comment on their efficacy nor their long term suitability, but in our book, it at least puts them ahead of other products that haven’t been endorsed at all in terms of safety.

 Charcoal toothpaste?
 Is this really a thing?

 Yes, it is.

-Search YouTube for ‘Charcoal Toothpaste’ and at the time of writing there are over 27,000 videos results.
+Search YouTube for ‘Charcoal Toothpaste’ and at the time of writing, there are over 27,000 video results.